Greek media accuse far-right party of bullying

 Mihaloliakos also marched down the street on Sunday flanked by muscular men with shaved heads and tight t-shirts, and yelling "liars!" at the foreign journalists following him.

-The Athens Union of Journalists (ESIEA) said: "Acting like bouncers, they showed their true colors.
+The Athens Union of Journalists (ESIEA) said: "Acting like bouncers, they showed their true colours.
 We are not afraid of you.
 We will reveal your role.
 You will not have your way."

 Promising to rid Greece of immigrants and with a swastika-like logo, Golden Dawn is the first far-right party to enter parliament since the fall of the military dictatorship in 1974.